kbyyd24/spring-hateoas-demo/README.md

 # HATEOAS-DEMO

 Demo about implement `HATEOAS` service by `Spring HATEOAS`.
+See the client [here](https://github.com/kbyyd24/vue-hateoas-demo)

-You can check out to tag `hateoas` and `crud` to see the different between the two REST service.
+You can checkout to tag `hateoas` and `crud` to see the different between the two REST service.

 ## How to run